 - This is my new normal.
 I’ll never be the person I was 10 years ago, but I’m still me deep down inside.

-- It has been hard to give up my independence and to accept that I need help some days.
+- It has been hard to give up my independence and to accept that I need help most days.

 - It’s hard for me to say no or accept my limitations.